-Ga_s coupling of CLR-based receptors - We co-expressed CLR under the control of the strong PGK promoter, with RAMP1, RAMP2 or RAMP3 independently in a yeast strain containing a chimeric Ga-subunit in which the C-terminal 5 amino acids of GPA1 had been replaced with those of mammalian $G\alpha{s}$ in order to study the coupling of the resultant receptors to a system expressing just a single G Concentration-response protein. curves were constructed for growth of S. cerevisiae for each RAMP-CLR combination (i.e. the CGRP, AM_1 and AM2 receptors) using the agonists CGRP, AM and AM2.
-When CLR was co-expressed with RAMP1 all three ligands appeared to generate an equivalent level of response but with differing potencies (Figure 1A; Table 1).
-This generates a rank order of potency for the three ligands of CGRP > AM > AM2.
-Application of the operational model of pharmacological agonism (34) indicates that all three ligands exhibit similar efficacies (log τ) in yeast when CLR and RAMP1 are co-expressed (Figure 1D; Table 1).
-RAMP2 co-expression with CLR generated a functional receptor (Figure 1B) with rank ligand potencies of AM > AM2 = CGRP.
-AM2 appeared to behave as a partial agonist with a reduced log τ at the RAMP2-CLR heterodimer when compared to the other peptide agonists (Table 1).
+$G\alpha_s$ Coupling of CLR-based Receptors-We co-expressed CLR under the control of the strong PGK promoter with RAMP1, RAMP2, or RAMP3 independently in a yeast strain containing a chimeric $G\alpha$ subunit in which the C-terminal five amino acids of GPA1 had been replaced with those of mammalian $G\alpha_s$, in order to study the coupling of the resultant receptors to a system expressing just a single G protein.
+Concentration-response curves were constructed for growth of S. cerevisiae for each RAMP-CLR combination (i.e. the CGRP, AM1, and AM2 receptors) using the agonists CGRP, AM, and AM2.
+When CLR was co-expressed with RAMP1, all three ligands appeared to generate an equivalent level of response but with differing potencies (Fig. 1A and Table 1).
+This generated a rank order of potency for the three ligands of CGRP > AM >AM2.
+Application of the operational model of pharmacological agonism (34) indicates that all three ligands exhibit similar efficacies (log τ) in yeast when CLR and RAMP1 are co-expressed (Fig. 1D and Table 1).
+RAMP2 co-expression with CLR generated a functional receptor (Fig. 1B) with rank ligand potencies of AM > AM2 = CGRP.
+AM2 appeared to behave as a partial agonist with a reduced log τ at the RAMP2-CLR heterodimer when compared with the other peptide agonists (Table 1).
 AM had a significantly higher efficacy (p < 0.05) than that displayed by CGRP.
-Expression of RAMP3 with CLR in S. cerevisiae generated a functional receptor where all three ligands activated GPA1/Ga_s coupled signaling with similar potencies and efficacies (Figure 1C).
+Expression of RAMP3 with CLR in S. cerevisiae generated a functional receptor where all three ligands activated GPA1/G α_s -coupled signaling with similar potencies and efficacies (Fig. 1C).

 We sought to confirm the pharmacology observed in the S. cerevisiae growth assay of the RAMP-CLR complexes in mammalian cell lines.
-For this we have used HEK-293 cells that do not functionally express any RAMPs (25).
-Cotransfection of CLR and RAMP1 generated a rank order of ligand potency of CGRP >> AM = AM2.
-The rank order of ligand potency with co-transfection of CLR and RAMP2 was AM > CGRP >> AM2 and for CLR and RAMP3 was AM2 = AM > CGRP (Figure 2, Table 2).
-It is worth noting that, in our HEK-293 cells, only AM acts as a full agonist against the CLR when in complex with either RAMP2 or RAMP3.
-Overall the mammalian and yeast data show similar results with the most potent ligand at each receptor remaining the same in each case.
+For this we used HEK-293 cells that do not functionally express any RAMPs (25).
+Co-transfection of CLR and RAMP1 generated a rank order of ligand potency of CGRP \gg AM = AM2.
+The rank order of ligand potency with co-transfection of CLR and RAMP2 was AM > CGRP \gg AM2 and for CLR and RAMP3 was AM2 = AM > CGRP (Fig. 2 and Table 2).
+It is worth noting that, in our HEK-293 cells, only AM acted as a full agonist against the CLR when in complex with either RAMP2 or RAMP3.
+Overall the mammalian and yeast data showed similar results, with the most potent ligand at each receptor remaining the same in each case.

-Ga_i coupling of CLR-based receptors - To address the possibility that the CGRP family of receptors may couple not only to $G\alpha_s$ but also to other subunits we returned to the S. cerevisiae growth assay.
-In this case the yeast strain used contained a chimeric GPA1/Ga subunit including the last 5 $\,$ residues of mammalian $G\alpha_i$.
-We once again constructed concentration-response curves for yeast growth to the three agonists, CGRP, AM and AM2.
-The co-expression of CLR and RAMP1 resulted in similar potencies for CGRP, AM and AM2, (Table 1) however, AM and AM2 displayed significantly increased efficacies relative to CGRP for activation of GPA1/G α_i (Table 1; Figure 3A and D).
-In contrast, when RAMP2 and CLR are co-transformed into the GPA1/G α_i yeast strain the rank order of ligand potency for GPA1/G α_i yeast-based growth was CGRP > AM = AM2 (Table 1, Figure 3B).
-AM2 showed a significantly decreased efficacy compared with the other peptides (Table 1, Figure 3D).
-Similarly to the RAMP1-CLR heterodimer, the combination of CLR and RAMP3 expressed in the GPA1/G α_i strain resulted in similar potencies for CGRP, AM and AM2 (Table 1, Figure 3C).
-However, AM2 displayed a significantly reduced efficacy when compared to AM (Table 1, Figure 3D).
+$G\alpha_i$ Coupling of CLR-based Receptors-To address the possibility that the CGRP family of receptors may couple not only to $G\alpha_s$ but also to other subunits, we returned to the S. cerevisiae growth assay.
+In this case the yeast strain used contained a chimeric GPA1/G α subunit including the last five residues of mammalian $G\alpha_i$.
+We once again constructed concentration-response curves for yeast growth to the three agonists, CGRP, AM, and AM2.
+The co-expression of CLR and RAMP1 resulted in similar potencies for CGRP, AM, and AM2 (Table 1); however, AM and AM2 displayed significantly increased efficacy relative to CGRP for the activation of GPA1/G α_i (Table 1 and Fig. 3, A and D).
+In contrast, when RAMP2 and CLR were co-transformed into the GPA1/G α_i yeast strain, the rank order of ligand potency for GPA1/G α_i yeast-based growth